doncatnip/csgi/README.md

 * +it should be quite easy to implement further protocols/transports.

-Everything quite alpha, but take a look at examples/crude_demo if you still want to know more.
+Please take a look at examples/push_example if you want to know more.
+Further, examples/crude_demo, despite being crude, might be able to give you an idea how to serve wsgi applications and how you let your servers communicate with each other.